serene-water/node-red-contrib-coda-io/README.md

 ## 3 Upsert
 The upsert node can be used for the following scenarios:
-- You want to aggregate tweets and store them in a coda table (insert)
+- You want to aggregate data such as tweets and store them in a Coda table (insert)
 - You have a table in two separate documents respectively.
-The number of records don't change and you want to sync the two (update)
+The number of records doesn't change and you simply want to keep the two tables in sync (update)
 - You have a table in two separate documents respectively.
 The number of records *does* change and you want to sync the two i.e. sometimes existing field values are updated, but sometimes new rows are added (upsert)

-In order for the upsert node to format the data in the way coda accepts, you need to pass the data to the node in the following format:
+In order for the upsert node to format the data in the way Coda accepts, you need to pass the data to the node in the following structure:
 ```
 [
     {
-        "column name OR column ID 1": "value1",
+        "column name/ID 1": "value1",
-        "column name OR column ID 2": "value2",
+        "column name/ID 2": "value2",
-        "column name OR column ID 3": "value3"
+        "column name/ID 3": "value3"
         . . .
     },
     {
-        "column name OR column ID 1": "value1",
+        "column name/ID 1": "value1",
-        "column name OR column ID 2": "value2",
+        "column name/ID 2": "value2",
-        "column name OR column ID 3": "value3"
+        "column name/ID 3": "value3"
         . . .
     }
     . . .
 ]
 ```
+Althougg the above example only shows string values, you can also pass numbers, dates etc. as long as it matches with the destination column's format.

-#### 3.1 How to set up the upsert flow
+#### 3.1 How to set up an upsert flow

-The below is written under the assumption that:
+The below is written under an assumption that:
-- you already have a flow that retrieves the data from some source (coda / twitter etc.)
+- you already have a flow that retrieves the data from some source (Coda/twitter etc.)
 - you have a custom function node that formats the retrieved data into the accepted format, as described above

 1. add a new **connection settings** node and set it up to access the destination document and table